It all began when we wanted a custom photo gallery.

-Making money is good, so on the side we built three versions of an eCommerce site, for a company that screen-printed t-shirts:
+Making money is good, so on the side we built three versions of an eCommerce site, for a company that made t-shirts:

-By this point we'd seen the problems we were solving on both sites were the same.
+By this point we'd seen that we were solving the same problems on both sites.
 We started thinking about a digital asset manager that could directly support our web properties.

 We called our project "Moonrise."